General Information

 Fruit smoothies made from seasonal fruits are popular.
 Fruits such as custard apple, sugar apple, banana, avocado, durian, strawberry, jack fruit, passion fruit, dragon fruit, lychee and mango can be found in fruit stalls.
 You will need to clean the fruit thoroughly before eating.

 It is also recommended that you buy bottled water rather than drinking tap water.
 Don’t miss out the bia hoi (meaning ‘beer gas’), as the Vietnamese call draught beer.
 Imported brands such as Carlsberg, San Miguel and Heineken are available along with local brands such as Tiger, Saigon, and 333 (pronounced “ba-ba-ba”).
+Currency/ Money

 The currency is the Vietnamese Dong (VND).
 Notes are available in denominations of VND 500,000; 100,000; 50,000; 20, 000; 10,000; 5,000; 2,000; 1,000; 500; and 200 hundred.
 Many tourists call Vietnam is a country of many thousand Dong.